yasserglez/yasserglez.github.io/content/pages/cv/cv.md

       optimizing the user interaction in a configuration process.
     * Developed techniques to improve the performance of search heuristics on multimodal optimization problems.
-    * Programmed scientific software in Python (using NumPy, pandas, and SciPy), R, and MATLAB/Octave.
+    * Implemented scientific software in Python (using NumPy, pandas, and SciPy), R, and MATLAB/Octave.

 2011&ndash;2013
 :   **Research Assistant.**<br>
     Institute of Cybernetics, Mathematics and Physics, Cuba.

-    * Created new estimation of distribution algorithms (EDAs) using copulas and vines to model the probability distributions.
+    * Developed new estimation of distribution algorithms (EDAs) using copulas and vines to model the probability distributions.
     * Implemented a group of R packages available on CRAN, and a C library for dependence modeling using vines.
-    * Co-supervised a bachelor's thesis in computer science.

 ## Selected Open-Source Software